rust-lang/rustlings/README.md

 The list allows you to…

 - See the status of all exercises (done or pending)
-- `c`: Continue at another exercise (temporarelly skip some exercises or go back to a previous one)
+- `c`: Continue at another exercise (temporarily skip some exercises or go back to a previous one)
-- `r`: Reset the status and file of an exercise (you need to reload/reopen its file in your editor afterwards)
+- `r`: Reset status and file of an exercise (you need to _reload/reopen_ its file in your editor afterwards)

 See the footer of the list for all possible keys.